Rubiksron/seattle-javascript-401d16/frontend/class-44-frontend-deployment/README.md

 ## Overview
 #### Content Delivery Network
 #### Transport Layer Security (TLS / SSL)
-The Transport Layer Security was previously the Secure Socket Layer, and they are both commonly refered to as SSL.
-SSL is a crypographic protocol that provides secure communications over a computer network.
-SSL enables communications between computers to be private.
+The Transport Layer Security(TLS) was previously the Secure Socket Layer(SSL).
+TLS is a crypographic protocol that provides secure communications over a computer network.
+TLS enables communications between computers to be private.
 It does this by using asymetric cyphers to encrypt data before sending it across the network.

 When a clinet and server make a TLS connection they negotiate a stateful connection using the following handshake.